deepestthought42/bayesian-analysis/README.md

 ```

-And also a normaliztion function:
+And also a normalization function:

 ```lisp
 (in-package :bayesian-example)